arberg/doitimExport/README.md

 Paste javascript code in js-files into the console and hit enter.
 The task-lines will now be in the clipboard (if successful)

-Go into your favorite text editor and paste.
+Go into your favorite text editor and paste, but save file as UTF-8 (in case of special language chars)

 The script exports: Task name, Priority, tags, context, Project, and notes.